 Time is a fundamental concept in physics that describes the behavior of matter and energy in the universe.
 It is a scalar quantity and we measure it in seconds.
 We also see time as relative to the observer’s frame of reference.
 Time helps us to measure the duration an event.
 In this article, we’ll go over the basics of how to find time in physics.

 For astronomical purposes, we use a different time scale that we know as sidereal time.
 This is the time between two successive passages of a star over the meridian.
-At the present period, the essential mechanisms of the devices we use for marking the passage of time are masses that we mount or suspend and then we set them in motion under the influence of forces.
+In the present period, the essential mechanisms of the devices we use for marking the passage of time are masses that we mount or suspend and then we set them in motion under the influence of forces.
 They repeat with great regularity fixed cycles of their motion.

 If you’re studying physics, you’ll quickly learn that time is an essential component of many calculations and equations.
 Whether you’re trying to determine the speed of an object or the rate of change of a system, you’ll need to be able to find time accurately.